-An additional treatment arm consisted of a combination of the previous two pieces of information (i.e., the respondent was shown the table with inflation statistics and one of the tables with prices for specific products).
-This is the Statistics (1.5 percent) + Products treatment arm, which was designed to test whether the tables with specific prices induced learning over and above the information conveyed by the inflation statistics.
+An additional treatment arm consisted of a combination of the previous two pieces of information: i.e., the respondent was shown the table with inflation statistics and one of the tables with prices for specific products.
+This is the Statistics (1.5%)+Products treatment arm.
+This was designed to test whether the tables with specific prices induced learning over and above the information conveyed by the inflation statistics.

 Finally, we included a fourth treatment arm to gauge the degree of spurious learning, which we call the Hypothetical treatment.
-The respondents were asked to "eyeball" the price change of a product over one year.
+The respondents were asked to "eyeball" the price change of a product over a period of one year.
 We phrased the question in terms of the need to assess how comfortable the respondent was with questions about price changes.
-The table we provided contained only two prices at two points in time (January 1, 2012 and January 1, 2013) without specifying the product.
-The price of the hypothetical product changed from \$9.99 to \$10.99, a price increase of about 10 percent (panel D of Figure 1).
+The table we provided contained only two prices at two points in time (January 1, 2012 and January 1, 2013), without specifying the product.
+The price of the hypothetical product changed from \$9.99 to \$10.99, a price increase of about 10% (panel (d) of Figure 1).
 If the number we introduced in the information provision stage, which was unrelated to reality, had any impact on stated inflation expectations, it would comprise evidence of spurious learning.

-C. Estimating Learning Rates
+2.3 Estimating Learning Rates

-In the following sections, we present some reduced form evidence on how individuals react to randomly assigned information.
-We compare the raw distribution of inflation expectations (e.g., by means of a histogram) across individuals who were assigned to different treatment groups.
+In the following sections we present some reduced-form evidence on how individuals react to randomly assigned information, by comparing the raw distribution of inflation expectations (e.g., by means of a histogram) across individuals who were assigned to different treatment groups.
 The main advantage of this model-free approach is its transparency.
-Additionally, in this section we introduce a simple learning model that can summarize reactions to the information in a single parameter.
-These reactions can then be easily compared between experimental samples and information treatments.
+Additionally, in this section we introduce a simple learning model that can allow us to summarize the reaction to the information in a single parameter that can be easily compared between experimental samples and information treatments.

-We denote an individual's perception of the annual inflation rate over the previous 12 months as $\pi{i,t}$.
-In turn, $\pi{i,t+1}$ represents the individual's expected annual inflation rate over the following 12 months.
+We denote an individual's perception of the annual inflation rate over the previous twelve months as $\pi{i,t}$, and $\pi{i,t+1}$, in turn, represents the individual's expected annual inflation rate over the following twelve months.
 Individuals use information about (perceived) past inflation to form their expectations about future inflation:

-(1) $$\pi{i,t+1} = f(\pi{i,t}).$$
+$$\pi{i,t+1} = f\left(\pi{i,t}\right) \tag{1}$$